-It's one of those enormous questions that's so important -- philosophically and practically in terms of how we live our lives -- and yet we never stop to really think about the answer.
+It's one of those enormous questions that's so important -- both philosophically and practically, in terms of how we live our lives -- and yet we rarely, if ever, stop to really think about the answer.

-According to two separate studies published in 2014 -- one among 9,000 participants over age 65
+According to two other studies published in 2014 -- one among 9,000 participants over age 65

 and another among 6,000 people between 20 and 75

 than those who saw their lives as aimless.
 It didn't seem to matter what meaning participants ascribed to their life, whether it was personal (like happiness), creative (like making art) or altruistic (like making the world a better place).
 It was having an answer to the question that mattered.

-The connection to longevity could be causal (having purpose may help one cope with daily stress
+The connection to longevity could be causal -- having purpose may help one cope with daily stress

-, as other research has shown), but it could also be that those who think about life's meaning are more likely to do other activities that promote good health.
+, as other research has shown -- but it could also be that those who think about life's meaning are more likely to do other activities that promote good health.

 Or as the philosopher Friedrich Nietzsche is quoted as saying, "He who has a why to live for can bear almost any how," nicely summing up the connection between having purpose and forbearance in one's life.